Memorable Manitobans: Margaret Stovel McWilliams (1875-1952)

 Feminist, historian, author.

 She was frequently a Canadian representative at international conferences.
-McWilliams was instrumental in the resurrection of the Manitoba Historical Society in 1944, serving as its President from 1944 to 1948.
+McWilliams was instrumental in the resurrection of the Manitoba Historical Society in 1944, serving as its President (1944-1948).
 The University of Manitoba awarded her an honorary doctorate in 1946.

 We thank June Dutka for providing additional information used here.